xtyrrell/now-discordjs/README.md

 # now-discordjs
-A template for developing a discord.js bot to be deployed on ZEIT's free Now deployment platform.
+A template for developing a discord.js bot to deploy on ZEIT's free Now deployment platform.

 ## What is this?
 If you're written a Discord bot, and want to run it on a Discord server, one option is to simply run it from your own computer.
 However, having to choose between keeping your PC running or letting your bot go offline isn't great.